elena/python-wiki-replica/README.md

 The bottleneck is sending request to original site (very slow, often 70-120 seconds).
 It crashes _pretty_ easily.
 You can send maybe 5-8 requests and then it'll just 503.
 It's always done this afaik and it puts forward a good case for doing something about the problematic infra/hosting.

 Posted to discord.
-Engagement is spectacularly low.
+Engagement is low.
 Changed licence based on feedback from Adam Turner.
 Soft deadline of having something kind of decently formed by 2025-02-24 as may be knocking heads with some like minds at that time and would be delighted to share the new resource then.

 --